The Evolution of Chess AI

 Chess AI History

 In 1951, Alan Turing was the first to publish a program, developed on paper, that was capable of playing a full game of chess.
 Consistent developments were made in the upcoming years.
-New chess games and chess engines were developed during this time period.
+New chess games and chess engines were developed during this period.
 However, these AI chess engines had yet to achieve success on a higher level, possibly due to the lack of effective resources and tools.

 A year after losing to the world champion, Deep Blue came back to beat the world champion in a rematch.
 Kasparov was defeated by Deep Blue in the rematch with 2.5:3.5.
 Although there is a small controversy regarding the authority of this win, it’s mostly regarded in favor of the chess engine.
-In one of Kasparov’s recent interviews, he also agreed that he lost fair and square.
+In one of Kasparov’s interviews, he also agreed that he lost fair and square.

 Game OnWhat Can We Learn From 4 Superhuman, Game-Playing AIs?